 Provide and maintain guidance for the CBP’s Governance and Management Framework and develop updates for PSC review and approval, as necessary.

+Provide and maintain guidance for the CBP’s priority setting framework and develop updates for PSC review and approval, as necessary.

 Make recommendations and maintain guidance on the CBP’s accountability practices (see Section VII(A)) and develop updates for PSC review and approval, as necessary.

 Assist in the implementation and execution of CBP’s adaptive management practices (see Section VII(B)), including program-wide reviews and evaluations, at the direction of the PSC, and in consultation with GTs and Workgroups.